Chair and Co-Founder

-She is the Chief Administrative Officer of Morgan Stanley’s Legal and Compliance Division in Europe Middle-East and Africa.
-She was previously Head of Group Treasury (Legal) at Virgin Money leading the execution of strategic M&A and corporate finance activity, including the acquisition of Northern Rock and the flotation of Virgin Money in 2014 and other deals in excess of £13bn.
-Prior to this, Sophie was a Senior Associate at global firm Baker & McKenzie in London, advising clients such as NIKE, The Body Shop, Macquarie Bank and others.
+Prior to that, she was EMEA CAO of Morgan Stanley’s Legal and Compliance Division.
+Previously, as Head of Group Treasury (Legal) at Virgin Money, she executed strategic M&A and corporate finance activity, including the acquisition of Northern Rock, the flotation of Virgin Money and other deals in excess of £13billion.
+Prior to this, she was a Senior Associate at global firm Baker McKenzie, advising clients such as NIKE, The Body Shop and Macquarie Bank.

 Sophie is a recipient of many industry awards and has featured in various publications including Management Today, the Financial Times and Sunday Times.
 She has featured in the 100 Women to Watch Supplement of the Female FTSE Board Report and in the EMpower 100 Ethnic Minority Executives List, presented by the FT in 2016, 2017 and 2018.
 She is a Rotary International Paul Harris Fellow and has served on the Boards of Trustees of Sentebale and Protimos.
 Sentebale was founded by Prince Harry to support children affected by HIV/AIDS in Africa.
 Protimos supports development lawyers in resource rich emerging economies.